 Combining with American would save “thousands” of jobs and offer better compensation and long-term opportunities for workers of both companies, Parker said.
 Because their networks have little overlap, US Airways would maintain the current fleets and all existing hub cities, Parker said.

-American is awaiting votes by its pilots and mechanics on contract concessions that would help cut annual labor (AAMRQ) costs by $1.25 billion.
+American is awaiting votes by its pilots and mechanics on contract concessions that would help cut annual labor (AAMRQ:US) costs by $1.25 billion.
 Baggage handlers and other airport ground workers already have approved agreements, and flight attendants have not reached a labor accord.

 The unions’ agreements with US Airways, first disclosed in April, take effect only if a merger occurs.